cboulanger/bookends-api/README.md

 WARNING: This is alpha-grade software solely for testing and proof-of-concept purposes.
 DO *NOT* use Bookends libraries that you depend on.
 You have been warned.

 To use it, open a new (!)
-Bookends library, and execute the command as follows:
+Bookends library, add one (empty) item (this is required to avoid a runtime error), and execute the command as follows:

 ```
 $ examples/bookends-zotero-sync groups/<the numeric id of the group> --target=bookends --key=<Your Zotero API key>